quicwg/base-drafts/draft-ietf-quic-recovery.md

 in {{?RFC6298}}.

-A connection MAY use the delay between sending a PATH_CHALLENGE and receiving a PATH_RESPONSE to seed initial_rtt for a new path, but the delay SHOULD NOT be considered an RTT sample.
+A connection MAY use the delay between sending a PATH_CHALLENGE and receiving a PATH_RESPONSE to seed the initial RTT for a new path, but the delay SHOULD NOT be considered an RTT sample.

 Until the server has validated the client's address on the path, the amount of data it can send is limited to three times the amount of data received,